USS Duluth (LPD-6): 1989–1994

 In January 1989 Duluth sailed on a WestPac cruise with MSSG-13 and SEAL Team 5 embarked.
 In addition to port calls in Okinawa, the Philippines, Japan and Hong Kong, Duluth participated in Team Spirit 89 in Korea.
 In late May after operations with the Australian Army and Navy, Duluth's port call in Mackay, Australia was cut short when the Amphibious Ready Group she was attached to was recalled "at best possible speed" across the Pacific to the evolving situation in Panama.
 She returned to San Diego in early June.
 In August 1989, Duluth sailed to Prince William Sound, Alaska, for oil spill decontamination operations with HMM-268 embarked.
 Duluth housed clean-up crews, provided medical and weather forecasting services and supported decontamination barge efforts.

 Duluth was underway 21 January 1994 for WestPac operations.
 Arrived in Singapore 14 February and assigned to TG 76.5 for duty off the coast of Somalia.
 The ship remained in Singapore for six days before getting underway for the Indian Ocean and arriving off Mogadishu on 3 March to assist in the evacuation of American forces from Somalia.
 She remained there, other than a short trip to Melindi, Kenya, until 24 April when the LPD steamed to Mombasa.
-Duluth then steamed off Kipini, Kenya, holding for possible contingency operations owing to the civil war in Rwanda, until 4 June when she sailed for Fremantle, Australia.
+Duluth then steamed off Kipini, Kenya, holding for possible contingency operations owing to the civil war in Rwanda, until 4 June when she sailed for Fremantle, Western Australia.
 Following a five-day port visit, the LPD returned to San Diego via Pearl Harbor, arriving home on 21 July.